-In February of 2012, nearly 600 current graduate students completed a survey intended to help incoming graduate students navigate their housing options.
-The survey results generally reflect rental properties both on and off Purdue's campus, and may not be a useful tool for those students interested in purchasing a home in the Lafayette-West Lafayette area.
+Purdue's Off-Campus Housing division maintains a Landord and Property survey for your use.
 Please note that this direct student feedback is provided as a service, and does not reflect the opinions of Purdue University.
 Purdue University does not endorse any particular housing option.

 Purdue offers a few on-campus housing options for graduate students.
 On-campus housing is very popular so be sure to apply early.
 Visit the following Web sites for more information:

 - Purdue Village: Apartment-style campus housing for students with families.
 Two single same-sex graduate students can also share a furnished one-bedroom apartment.
 Roommate matching is available.
 Students from over 60 countries call Purdue Village home.
 This diversity creates an exciting global community in which to live, work, and learn.
 Purdue Village is easily accessible to campus and shopping.
 The apartments are located on the southwest side of campus and include a setting with yard space, mature trees, and playgrounds.
 For more information, please contact the University Residences Directors' Office at email@example.com.

 - PRF Residential Housing: PRF Residential, a division of the Purdue Research Foundation, is responsible for the rental and maintenance of approximately 315 apartments and houses close to campus.
 Contact Information: (765) 496-6245.